 Pangolin House editors George O’Connell and Diana Shi are deeply grateful to have been honored with a U.S. National Endowment for the Arts Literature Fellowship in Translation, both for our work with Chinese poetry since 2006, and our assembly and translation of From Here to Here: New & Selected Poems by the eminent Chinese-language poet Lan Lan.
 Read more about this award and our translation philosophy on the NEA’s “Art Talk”.

 Pangolin House is also pleased to have received a Creative Writing Translation Award, as well as a Publication Award from the Hong Kong Arts Development Council.
+Both were fundamental to creation and publication of Crossing the Harbour: Ten Contemporary Hong Kong Poets.

-Our editors’ Darkening Mirror: New & Selected Poems by Wang Jiaxin, released from Tebot Bach with a foreword by US Poet Laureate Robert Hass, was shortlisted for the 2018 American Literary Translators Association Lucien Stryk Award.
+Our editors’ Darkening Mirror: New & Selected Poems by Wang Jiaxin, released from Tebot Bach with a foreword by U.S. Poet Laureate Robert Hass, was shortlisted for the 2018 American Literary Translators Association Lucien Stryk Award.

 Pangolin logo illustration © Lacie J. Scheuer.